List of Bleach episodes

-The episodes of the Bleach anime television series are based on Tite Kubo's original manga series of the same name.
-It is directed by Noriyuki Abe, produced by TV Tokyo, Dentsu and Studio Pierrot, and was broadcast in Japan from October 5, 2004, to March 27, 2012.
+Bleach is a Japanese anime television series based on Tite Kubo's manga Bleach.
+It was directed by Noriyuki Abe, produced by TV Tokyo, Dentsu and Studio Pierrot, and aired in Japan from October 5, 2004, to March 27, 2012, running for a total of 366 episodes.
 The series follows the adventures of high school student Ichigo Kurosaki who can see spirits and becomes a Soul Reaper, after assuming the duties of Soul Reaper Rukia Kuchiki.

 Viz Media obtained the foreign television, home video and merchandising rights to the Bleach anime from TV Tokyo Corporation and Shueisha on March 15, 2006.
 Subsequently, Viz Media contracted Studiopolis to create the English adaptation of the anime, and has licensed its individual Bleach merchandising rights to several different companies.
 The English adaptation of the Bleach anime premiered on Canada's YTV in their Bionix programming block on September 9, 2006.
 Cartoon Network in the U.S. began airing Bleach the following evening on September 10 as part of Adult Swim.

 Forty-five pieces of theme music are used for the episodes: Fifteen opening themes and thirty closing themes.
 Several CDs that contain the theme music and other tracks have been released by Studio Pierrot.

-A sequel television series, that adapts the final arc of the manga, titled Bleach: Thousand-Year Blood War, premiered on October 11, 2022.
+A direct sequel series that adapts the final story arc of the manga, titled Bleach: Thousand-Year Blood War, premiered on October 11, 2022.
+It is directed by Tomohisa Taguchi (Note: Director (監督) for Parts 1–2 and Chief Director (総監督) for Parts 3–4) and Hikaru Murata (Note: Chief Episode Director (チーフ演出) for Parts 1–2 and Director (監督) for Parts 3–4) and produced by the same companies as the original series but with the addition of the manga's publishing company, Shueisha.